Democratic Sen. Elizabeth Warren of Massachusetts was told to take her seat during a floor debate over confirmation of Alabama Sen. Jeff Sessions.

 Barnes & Noble

-In his NPR “All Things Considered” interview with Kelly McEvers, author Pankaj Mishra talks about the relationship between populist movements and governments around the world, in the past and present, here.
+In his NPR “All Things Considered” interview with Kelly McEvers, Mishra talks about the relationship between populist movements and governments around the world, in the past and present, here.

 THE UNITED VISION FOR IDAHO BOOKSTORE